 If you think about how many things you consume within a given week, you’ll slowly realize that you produce so. much. trash.
 In 2013, the average amount of trash produced by a single American was 4.4 pounds in a single day.
 Yikes!

 This Earth Day, we want to transition to living a more waste-free life.
-We’ll be sharing some of our favorite tips on how to minimize the amount of waste you produce and ultimately, make the world a greener place.
-Check out some of our tips below:
+We’ll be sharing some of our favorite tips on how to minimize the amount of waste you produce and ultimately, to make a zero-waste lifestyle.

 Start with Reusable Drinking Gear